hackforla/not-today/comments.md

 # Comments on Wireframe 8/2019

+## Maile Malim

+Offer text and email options
+Add links to how to find a psychotherapist

 ## Kathleen Gibson
 *certified in mental health first aid and psychological first aid, have experience in the social services/mental health crisis, and also a suicide loss survivor*